armbian/documentation/docs/User-Guide_Getting-Started.md

 Insert SD card into a slot and power the board.
 (First) boot (with DHCP) takes up to two minutes with a class 10 SD card and cheapest board.

+For Amlogic devices (tested on T95Z plus) stock android will boot automatically instead.
+Use the pinhole to enter recovery, from there restart into bootloader to boot to Armbian.

 ## How to login?

 First boot will log you automatically on HDMI or serial console while for SSH login you need to login as **root** and use password **1234**.
 You will be prompted to change this password.
 You will then be asked to create a normal user account that is sudo enabled (beware of default QWERTY keyboard settings at this stage).
 Please use [this tool](https://angryip.org/), to find your board IP address.